cigrainger/blog/content/introducing_explorer.md

 ).groupby(by=["species"]).agg({"sepal_width": "max", "sepal_length": "mean"})
 ```

 ...
 I think?
-And that's formatted with Black.
+And that's formatted with [`black`](https://github.com/psf/black).
 Pandas is ['the most important tool in data science'](https://qz.com/1126615/the-story-of-the-most-important-tool-in-data-science/) but it's also one of the most loathed.
 Or not -- one thing I find is that people don't realise _there are alternatives_.

 Look, I'm not here to throw grenades or start holy wars.
 Pandas is just not my cup of tea.
 It's not how my brain works when it comes to data science.
-Again, I'm not the only one.
+Again, I'm [not the](https://wesmckinney.com/blog/apache-arrow-pandas-internals/) [only one](https://www.reddit.com/r/datascience/comments/c3lr9n/am_i_the_only_one_who_hates_working_with_pandas/).
 At the end of the day, we're writing code to investigate and manipulate data.
 There should be as little friction as possible between your brain and the computer.
 I think the `tidyverse` mostly gets that right.
 But the deep learning ecosystem in R is minimal and it's _not_ a general purpose programming language.
 Elixir is.

 And this brings me to my point about the potential blocker to adoption.
-I [started making noise early] about the need to be able to do the data _manipulation_ tasks leading into and following on from the actual machine learning.
+I [started making noise early](https://groups.google.com/g/elixir-nx/c/axSar20AyEI) about the need to be able to do the data _manipulation_ tasks leading into and following on from the actual machine learning.
 They say data science is >90% data 'munging' and time and time again I've found this to be true in my work.

 I was thinking of Nx like high speed rail: intercity trains are fantastic, but how do you get to the station and what happens once you arrive?
 Successful machine learning tooling must provide great "door to door" service.
 High speed rail without easy travel from home to station and from station to destination won't succeed.
 So before you start throwing data into a neural net, you need to understand your data, and you need to get it in the right format, which might be distant from how it's provided to you.
 You may even need to normalise, combine, or engineer variables.